pymedphys/pymedphys/docs/ref/lib/experimental/index.rst

     pymedphys proper.
 Consider everything under this module to be always at an "alpha" level of development.
 Consider that from any version to any version of pymedphys release these modules may change in such a way that breaks code that depends on it.
-Changes within the labs are not tracked within the `release notes </api/release-notes.html>`_.
+Changes within the experimental module are not tracked within the `release notes </api/release-notes.html>`_.

 .. toctree::
     :maxdepth: 1